Checkpoints

 - Terminal history — all commands and their output

-- Window geometry — size and position of the app window
+- Window geometry — size and position, captured at shutdown

 How it works

-If you run multiple hob windows, each one saves and restores independently.
-On restart, each window returns to its own layout and workspace state.
+If you run multiple hob windows, each saves and restores independently.
+On restart, each window returns to its own layout, workspaces, and geometry.